joonarafael/unsecure-software/docs/security_fixes.md

 ...
 ```

+If actually using the app, make sure the database entries are updated with hashed passwords before making this change.
+Otherwise, you will not be able to log in anymore!

 ## Fixing part of [Issue 4](./security_issues.md#issue-4---a04-insecure-design "Issue 4 - Insecure Design")

 Let's make the login error response messages more generic.
 Change every response message within the _login API endpoint_ (file [`/app/api/auth/login/route.ts`](../app/api/auth/login/route.ts "Open file")) to look like this: